-Based in the Ibuluma Village, Chitipa, Northern Malawi, where Co-founder Levison Mlambya lives, the William Stewart Hope for the Hopeless Foundation is helping those who are feeling hopeless about their lives, whether they are one of the many Malawian orphans or the elderly who feel alone and forlorn, or at any stage of life in between.
+Based in the Ibuluma villages, Chitipa, Northern Malawi, where Co-founder Levison Mlambya lives, the William Stewart Hope for the Hopeless Foundation is helping those who are feeling hopeless about their lives, whether they are one of the many Malawian orphans or the elderly who feel alone and forlorn, or at any stage of life in between.

 The gift of a Bible, a tablet of soap, a packet of salt, a pencil or a notepad are very simple things but can make the world of difference to how someone feels.
 They know someone cares about them.